 downtown Oviedo, Winter Springs Town Center, Goldenrod Park.

 East Central Regional Rail Trail - 8 miles of this planned 50 mile trail are completed.
 Starting in Enterprise on Providence Blvd. and running east to Guide Road in Osteen (the bridge over SR415 is a plus), and along DeBary Avenue to Dirksen Drive to connect to the Spring-to-Spring Trail.
-Ultimately the trail is planned to extend to Edgewater and Titusville and will be part of the Coast-to-Coast Connector.
+Ultimately the trail is planned to extend to Edgewater and Titusville and will be part of the Coast-to-Coast Trail.
 Currently, trailheads at Green Springs Park and at the SR415 bridge.
 See full description here.

 End points: Enterprise (Green